DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-enabling-pupil-learning/autumn-week-2-mentor-materials.md

 In their self-directed study session this week, your mentee drafted a script for an entry routine into their classroom.
 The instructions for this activity are repeated below.
 Ask your mentee to briefly explain to you their routine, including what will happen and why.

-Scripting – use the ideas in the research and practice summary in this week’s ECT materials, and your notes from this session so far, to script your own routine for how pupils will enter your classroom.
+Scripting – use the ideas in the research and practice summary in this week's ECT materials, and your notes from this session so far, to script your own routine for how pupils will enter your classroom.
 If relevant to your setting, you may want to consider the role of parents and carers as part of this, too.

-Your script should address the ‘clarify’ and ‘model’ stages of the process described in this week’s research and practice summary.
+Your script should address the 'clarify' and 'model' stages of the process described in this week's research and practice summary.
 Include in this script:

 - your expectations about how pupils will enter the room: will they line up?
 Where?
 Who decides when pupils enter?
-What will happen if pupils aren’t following expectations?
+What will happen if pupils aren't following expectations?
 - instructions you will give pupils about what to do on entry: how will they deal with bags and coats?
 Will they sit down immediately?
 What are your expectations about how quickly they settle?
-What should pupils ‘do’ once they are settled?
+What should pupils 'do' once they are settled?
 - how you will model your expectations to your pupils
 - notes for yourself on how you will create opportunities for pupils to practise your new routine
 - notes for yourself on how you will communicate your expectations verbally and non-verbally: what language could you use to greet different pupils?
 How will you use tone, volume and pitch?
 How will you use facial expressions and gestures to help reinforce your expectations?